First Annual Skunk Island Blues Festival

 Purchase your digital tickets HERE!

 Tickets available at the gates the day of the festival.

 *online buyers will NOT receive physical tickets, bring the Eventbrite print-out or get checked in off the Will-Call list.

 Entry fee includes access to all performances.
-BBQ and Beer Garden will be selling food and drink at additional cost.
+Pig Roast and Beer Garden are available at an additional cost.

-Doors open at noon, live music begins at 1 with Anne-O & Her Band.
-There are two outdoor stages, no big gaps between acts.
+Doors open at noon, live music begins at 1:00 pm with Lost in the Shuffle.
 Blankets and chairs are welcome!
-We will also have chairs set-up and available.
+We will have additional chairs available.
+This is not a covered area, so please dress accordingly.
 No coolers, please.
-Attendees get wrist-bands as they come in, which give you in-out privileges.
-Dogs are allowed on leashes.
-We suggest carpooling!
+Attendees will receive wrist-band as they come in which will give you in & out privileges.
+Dogs are allowed on leashes & we suggest carpooling!

 We need your help!
 Volunteer roles include ticket sales at the gate, wayfinding assistance, and grounds help.
-Please email firstname.lastname@example.org for more information, many shifts available throughout the day.
+Please email firstname.lastname@example.org for more information.

 THANK YOU, SPONSORS!